 The Classes: X3 Bar focuses on one thing; movement that builds muscle and reduces fat.
 It doesn’t come with dance cardio, kickboxing, or ‘family fun’ classes as Tonal does.
 The good news is, building muscle, not cardio 3, is the best way to burn fat.
 If strength gains are what you’re interested in, there’s no better device.

-If home entertainment is just as important to you as your home gym, Tonal might be the right device for you.
-It’s chock full of pre-recorded classes, and a variety of pre-programmed strength workouts means you won’t get bored.
+If variety is of the utmost importance, Tonal might be the right home gym for you.
+It’s chock full of pre-recorded classes, and a variety of pre-programmed strength workouts means you’ll never get bored.

 |X3 Bar||Tonal Home Gym|